-14. The source responsibilities of further education and sixth-form college corporations and governors stem from:

-- education legislation, including the Further and Higher Education Act 1992 (as amended) and the Apprenticeships, Skills, Children and Learning Act 2009 (as amended) - charity law (as applicable to exempt charities)

-15. General responsibilities of corporations are set out in their instrument and articles of government, and conditions of funding are set out in grant funding agreements and contracts with ESFA.
-Further responsibilities are set out within:

-- College Accounts Direction - specific terms and conditions from all other sources of funding

-16. Corporations should be familiar with these documents and their requirements.
-A good source of advice on the legal and regulatory framework applying to corporations is the Department for Education's governance guide.

-17. The instrument and articles of government complement the duties of governors as charity trustees.
-Under Sections 22 and 33L of the Further and Higher Education Act 1992 (as amended) corporations may change their articles, although any change is subject to the limitations set out in the Act and charity law.

-18. The articles set out the corporation's responsibilities, which must include the effective and efficient use of resources, its solvency, and the safeguarding of its assets.
-The articles must prohibit the corporation from making changes to the articles that would result in the body ceasing to be a charity.
+- 13. The source responsibilities of further education and sixth-form college corporations and governors stem from: - education legislation, including the Further and Higher Education Act 1992 (as amended) and the Apprenticeships, Skills, Children and Learning Act 2009 (as amended) - charity law (as applicable to exempt charities) - 14.
+General responsibilities of corporations are set out in their instrument and articles of government, and conditions of funding are set out in grant funding agreements and contracts with ESFA.
+Further responsibilities are set out within: - College Accounts Direction - specific terms and conditions from all other sources of funding - From 29 November 2022, HM Treasury's 'Managing Public Money' and other obligations arising from reclassification of the sector to central government, as set out in the "Dear Accounting Officer" letter of that date and ESFA's bite size guides. - 15.
+Corporations should be familiar with these documents and their requirements.
+A good source of advice on the legal and regulatory framework applying to corporations is the Department for Education's governance guide. - 16.
+The instrument and articles of government complement the duties of governors as charity trustees.
+Under Sections 22 and 33L of the Further and Higher Education Act 1992 (as amended) corporations may change their articles, although any change is subject to the limitations set out in the Act and charity law. - 17.
+The articles set out the corporation's responsibilities, which must include the effective and efficient use of resources, its solvency, and the safeguarding of its assets.

-19. The board of any designated institution that has the legal character of a limited company must consider the additional statutory obligations set out in the Companies Act 2006 (as amended) and other company law and regulation, including the duties of governors as company directors, which will exist in addition to their duties as charitable trustees and under the funding agreement and the legal and regularity framework for colleges.